 A: Only one report is required to be made, either with SFPD or SFCCPD.
 Both SFPD and SFCCPD reports get entered into the same database at the Hall Of Justice.
 However if you have filled a report with SFPD and you want to let us know about the incident, contact us and give the SFPD case number.

-Q: I have a complaint about the SFCCPD or a specific police officer.
+Q: I have a complaint about the SFCCPD employee.
 What should I do?

 A: Individuals concerned with the conduct of public safety personnel are encouraged to contact an on-duty supervisor.
 Following your contact with the supervisor you may wish to file a formal complaint.
 Formal complaints against public safety personnel can be made in person, via telephone or by mail.